liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 - `PortalUtil`

 #### How should I update my code?
-Code invoking the APIs listed above should should be updated to use an `HttpServletRequest` parameter instead of the formerly used `PageContext` parameter.
+Code invoking the APIs listed above should be updated to use an `HttpServletRequest` parameter instead of the formerly used `PageContext` parameter.